Kimo Leopoldo: K-1

 Kimo made his kickboxing K-1 debut on March 3, 1995, at the K-1 Grand Prix '95 Opening Battle event in Tokyo, where he fought former world champion Masaaki Satake for the opportunity to compete in the K-1 Grand Prix '95 tournament.
 Kimo started aggressively, keeping his opponent on the defensive with powerful hooks.
 He tired as the round went on, allowing Satake to strike back with kicks to his head and body.
 In the second round, Satake scored three knockdowns over Kimo and thus earned a TKO victory.

 Leopoldo competed again eight years later at the K-1 World Grand Prix 2003 in Las Vegas II event.
 He faced rising super heavyweight Bob Sapp in what turned out to be a brutal and controversial fight.
 As Sapp came forward with clubbing punches and knees, Kimo fought back with countering hooks, and the two fighters exchanged knockdowns in the first round.
 Sapp proved more dominant in the following round, swarming the UFC veteran before knocking him out with a rabbit punch.
 Despite Kimo's loss, the Las Vegas crowd cheered his name and booed Sapp in the aftermath.
 Referee Nobuaki Kakuda faced criticism for not penalizing Sapp's blatant foul and for allowing Sapp time to recover after failing to answer the bell for the second round.

 Fighting his final kickboxing match to date at K-1 Burning 2004, Kimo endured a knockout loss to former amateur boxing champion Hiromi Amada.
 His current record stands at 0–3.

+Professional Wrestling career

+In August 1996, Leopoldo made a brief foray into Japanese shoot-style pro wrestling, appearing at UWF International (UWFi)'s Mid-Summer event at Meiji Jingu Stadium against Yoshihiro Takayama.
+Leopoldo quickly took Takayama down and submitted him with a rear-naked choke in approximately one minute.
+The nature of the bout has been debated, with some accounts describing it as a legitimate shoot fight rather than a conventional worked UWFi match.